nanonext provides high-performance HTTP/WebSocket client and server capabilities built on NNG’s networking stack with Mbed TLS for secure connections.

 conn$id- Unique connection identifier

-All web utilities support TLS for secure HTTPS/WSS connections via
+All web functions support TLS for secure HTTPS/WSS connections via

 tls_config().